The Environment and Climate Change Law Review: South Korea

 The Soil Environment Conservation Act regulates matters relating to soil pollution in Korea and prohibits the following:

-- disposal of soil pollutants or reclamation using soil pollutants;
+- the disposal of soil pollutants or reclamation using soil pollutants;

-- leakage of soil pollutants during storage, transportation or purification;
+- the leakage of soil pollutants during storage, transportation or remediation;

-- failure to report contamination of an installed soil pollution management facility.
+- the failure to report contamination of an installed soil pollution management facility.

-Regarding soil contamination, this Act imposes two types of liabilities: payment of damages or purification obligations.
+Regarding soil contamination, Soil Environment Conservation Act imposes two types of liabilities: payment of damages or contamination remediation obligations.
 While the former is a type of strict liability borne by the persons responsible for the soil contamination, the latter is a liability borne by the following persons designated by the law: